|

 activated safety, Pro-Fire adjustable trigger, blued heavy varmint barrel with

-Micro-GrooveŽ rifling (16-grooves), swiivel studs, grooved receiver for scope mount,
+Micro-GrooveŽ rifling (16-grooves), swivel studs, grooved receiver for scope mount,

 drilled & tapped receiver, rear & front scope bases.
 This rifle is as

 accurate and quiet as our SNIPER model.
-The suppressor does not require removal for
+Lead bullets are acceptable, though metal

 |